acep-uaf/PAPR-adapters/README.md

 The PAPR-adapter project's goal is to provide adapters between different PAPR components to allow them to work together.
 This allows groups with multiple PAPR units and older/alternative PAPR hoods in their inventory the option of using hoods from one vendor on another vendor's PAPR.
 This is not typically allowed or considered best practice however in the context of COVID-19 the increased access to limited supply of in-hand PPE is more important.

+> USE AT YOUR OWN RISK - THIS IS A STOP-GAP SOLUTION

 The PAPR adapter project has helped solve the following adaption problems:

 * Bullard Mask to 3M Hose